angular-gantt/angular-gantt/README.md

   A timespan has been added or changed.

-- **row-added** and **row-changed**
+- **row-added**, **row-changed** and **row-order-changed**

   A row has been added or changed.
-A row is changed if the custom sort order has been changed by the user.
+The row changed event and row order changed event is raised if the custom sort order has been changed by the user.

 - **row-clicked**, **row-dblclicked**, **row-contextmenu**, **row-mousedown**, **row-mouseup**